 Medical Molding Using Medical Grade Plastic Resins

 Stack Plastics utilizes a variety of unique materials for medical plastic injection molding, making it possible for us to provide the ideal medical plastics for your project's needs.
-We use various engineering resins for our medical injection molding that offer excellent mechanical properties, high tensile strength to resist breakage, and high temperature load ratings to avoid deformation due to heat exposure during sterilization.
+We also use various engineering resins for our medical injection molding that offer excellent mechanical properties including, high tensile strength to resist breakage, and high temperature load ratings to avoid deformation due to heat exposure during sterilization.

 The medical grade plastic materials we use for medical injection molding have high molecular weight and feature chemical and heat resistant properties.
 Each type of thermoplastic used for medical molding also features different advantages and qualities you will want to review before selecting a material for your injection molding application.